 The goal of the ELIXIR Metabolomics Community is to work with experimental scientists and developers to provide the resources, analysis tools and infrastructure that will help metabolite identification.
 The community will also establish an infrastructure of services, standards and datasets to help researchers discover, annotate and analyse metabolomics data from around Europe.

 Goals of the Community

-The ELIXIR Metabolomics Community was created in 2018 and has just started to coordinate its activities.
+The ELIXIR Metabolomics Community was created in 2018.
 Its goals are:

 To create and extend metabolomics datasets

 - Metabolite identification is one of the key problems facing metabolomics researchers.
 Identification requires high quality curated datasets, and here the reference layer of the MetaboLights database is crucial.
 The MetaboLights database holds information about individual metabolites, their chemistry, their spectral data (MS, NMR), as well as their role in pathways and biological systems.

 - The compound information in MetaboLights is initially curated in ChEBI, the dictionary of small chemical compounds.

 - The ELIXIR Metabolomics Community aims to submit missing compound data from metabolomes into ChEBI and therefore enable MetaboLights to connect this data to metabolomes and be more comprehensive.
 This curated data (spectra, compounds, networks) will also be valuable as input for other reference repositories and e-infrastructures (e.g. MetExplore, Workflow4Metabolomics, PhenoMeNal).

 - The Community aims to use this information to create a FAIR data set for identified metabolites comprising various types of mass spectral data with the relevant metadata, and the associated quality of the identification..
 This data set will be closely linked to MetaboLights.

 To develop data analysis workflows for metabolomics